Skip to Content

 Fresh Strawberry Cake In Cast Iron Skillet

-A southern favorite, this Fresh Strawberry Cake is the perfect way to use in-season strawberries.
-It has strawberry baked directly into the batter and folded into the cream cheese frosting.
+A southern favorite, this Cast Iron Skillet Strawberry Cake is the perfect way to use in-season strawberries.
+It has strawberries baked directly into the batter and folded into the cream cheese frosting.

 Prep Time 30 minutes